LukeShortCloud/rootpages/src/programming/python.rst

 Read one or more files and perform special operations.

 .. csv-table::
-   :header: Method, Description, Example
+   :header: Method, Description
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "close()", "Close a fileinput object.", "" "filelineno()", "Return the current line number of the file", "" "input(files=<LIST_OF_FILES)", "Read a list of files as a single object.", "" "input(backup=True)", "Create a backup of the original file as ""<FILE_NAME>.bak""", "" "input(inplace=True)", "Do not modify the original file until it the file object is closed.
-A copy of the original file is used.", ""
+   "close()", "Close a fileinput object."
+   "filelineno()", "Return the current line number of the file" "input(files=<LIST_OF_FILES>)", "Read a list of files as a single object."
+   "input(backup=True)", "Create a backup of the original file as ""<FILE_NAME>.bak""" "input(inplace=True)", "Do not modify the original file until it the file object is closed.
+A copy of the original file is used."
-   "input(openhook=fileinput.hook_compressed)", "Decompress and read gz and bz2 files.", ""
+   "input(openhook=fileinput.hook_compressed)", "Decompress and read gz and bz2 files."

 [14]